Baitcasting rods and bass fishing go together like cheese and crackers.

 Choosing a Length for a Baitcasting Rod

-Baitcasting rods are generally a bit longer than a spinning rods giving the angler a bit more power to cast a lure.
+Baitcasting rods are generally a bit longer than spinning rods, giving the angler a bit more power to cast a lure.

 Six feet is probably as short as you would want to go with casting rods, and seven feet is a common choice with eight and nine-foot rods available, too.

 Longer rods will help you cast longer, but you sacrifice portability and convenience for use in heavily wooded banks or places with tree branches as a canopy.

 In general, the longer the rod, the more suited it is to heavier tackle and the better it is for fighting a fish and steering it away from structure.